66 Models

 Trim & Feature Changes by Serial Number

-The next two cameras have new seven digit numbers 5850xxx (1958, May) and taking and viewing lens numbers in the 229xxx to 231xxx range.
+The next two cameras have new seven digit numbers, 5850xxx (1958, May), and taking and viewing lens numbers in the 229xxx to 231xxx range.
 They are the first with the ® mark.
-This is followed by 5860xxx with taking and viewing lens numbers in the 405xxx range.
-It is the last in the database to have “Made in Japan” in the accessory shoe.
-The following cameras have a random mix of lenses beginning with “2” or “4” before moving on to “5”.
-Camera 5870xxx has taking lens number 238xxx and 410xxx viewing lens.
-Then there are two cameras in a new numbering range with seven digit numbers 3890xxx which I believe translates to 1958, September.
-The next four cameras have eight digit numbers 38100xxx to 38102xxx and taking lens numbers between 253xxx and 450xxx with viewing lenses between 251xxx and 444xxx, all from October.
+This is followed by 5860xxx with taking and viewing lens numbers 405xxx which are in a new range running in conjunction with the earlier range.
+The next camera, 5860xxx, with lenses 238xxx and 401xxx, is the last in the database to have “Made in Japan” in the accessory shoe.
+The following cameras continue with a random mix of lenses beginning with “2” or “4” before moving on to “5”.
+Camera 5871xxx has taking lens number 240xxx and 240xxx viewing lens.
+Then there are three cameras in a new numbering range with seven digit numbers 3890xxx which translates to 1958, September.
+The next six cameras have eight digit numbers 38100xxx to 38102xxx and taking lens numbers between 253xxx and 450xxx with viewing lenses between 251xxx and 444xxx, all from October.
 The next camera has taking lens number 258xxx.
-Then start a block of cameras with seven digit body numbers commencing with 3910xxx and ending with 3930xxx, January to March 1959.
-Until the last one, all the cameras so far have the “Yashica” oval between the lenses, black leatherette insert ring in the control wheels and the early hood emblem.
+Then start a block of cameras with seven digit body numbers commencing with 3910xxx and ending with 3931xxx, January to March 1959.
+Except for the second last one, all the cameras so far have the “Yashica” oval between the lenses, black leatherette insert ring in the control wheels and the early hood emblem.

-With the last of the group, 3930xxx (lens 488xxx), the “Yashica” oval between the lenses changed to block letters.
+With the second last of the group, 3930xxx (lens 488xxx), the “Yashica” oval between the lenses changed to block letters.
 This is also the only Yashica 635 example with the black radial style control wheels, subsequent cameras have the black ring insert again until the matte silver type.
-There is one more camera, 3931xxx which momentarily returns to the “Yashica” oval before the block letter style is contiguous.
-Next is a block of cameras with serial numbers from 4110xxx to 4121xxx and taking lens numbers from 544xxx to 559xxx, all with the earlier control wheels.
+Next is a block of cameras with serial numbers from 4110xxx to 4121xxx and taking lens numbers from 535xxx to 559xxx, all with the earlier control wheels but with the “Yashica” between the lenses in block letters.

 Then there is a block of six digit 1960 serial numbers.
-The first, 620xxx (February) is the first with dual scale focusing knob.
-The next, 630xxx, is the first with the narrow “Y” hood logo on a blue background.
+The first, 610xxx (January) is the first with dual scale focusing knob.
+Two cameras later, 630xxx, is the first with the narrow “Y” hood logo on a blue background.
 Camera 670xxx is the last example with leatherette insert in the control wheels.

 The next camera is the first with the dull silver control wheels.
 This has the only 9 digit 635 serial number, 136110xxx, with taking lens 657xxx and viewing lens 658xxx.
 As discussed on the Serial Numbers page, the “13” is likely to indicate the 635 model, “6” for 1960, “11” for November and the last four digits, the number made so far that month.

-This is followed by the first prefixed body serial number, ST 1010xxx, from January 1961 according to my date code theory.
+This is followed by the first prefixed body serial number, ST 1010xxx, from January 1961.
 The two screws in the back disappeared by ST 2101xxx.
-ST 3121xxx is the first with tabbed plastic lens caps instead of the hinged metal type and ST 4050xxx was the last with ST prefix followed by the first with SX prefix, SX 4080xxx.
+ST 3121xxx is the first with tabbed plastic lens caps instead of the hinged metal type and ST 4050xxx was the last with ST prefix followed by the first with SX prefix, SX 4061xxx.

 However, camera ST 612031x turned up with a very clear number and breaks the neat sequence.
 By hood logo (narrow “Y” on blue background), it belongs in the ST series rather than in the “61” numbers of the SX series.
 Also, the two screws near the exposure window, the yellow metre scale on the dual scale focusing knob and the two screws in the back (all of which disappeared during 1962) and 665xxx and 666xxx lens numbers date the rest of this camera to near the start of prefix numbers (1961 instead of 1966).
 I was as certain as I could be that the nameplate (and serial number) originated from the Yashica spares system.
 Now I am confused.
 A second 635 has turned up with a very similar number, ST 6120378 and viewing lens 666084, owned by correspondent Vincent Walsh.
 The fact that the nameplate serial numbers are very close is expected and reinforces my theory but the features and lens numbers suggest that this camera was also made in early 1961.
 Is that simply a coincidence, or is there something else going on?
 Don't know.
 Serial Numbers of Vincent's camera: